MarekSchiffer/pgu/macOS_x86/03. Chapter 4 - power/Readme.md

 # Power function
 The power function here is a rudimentary function that takes two integer inputs, the base and the exponent and calculates the power
 $a^b$.
-The function is called twice and then add the results are added together, to explore the full stack behaviour.
+The function is called twice and then the results are added together, to explore the full stack behaviour.

 While the function itself is primitive, this chapter introduces